Quality Improvement Specialist

-Thanks to all candidates for their application.
-Qualified applicants will be contacted.
+We thank all candidates for their applications, and qualified applicants will be contacted.

 The primary function of the Quality Improvement Specialist is to ensure that indicator data collected and processed by the Nursing Quality Indicators for Research and Evaluation (NQuIRE®) data system meets informational (e.g., methods, protocols, terminologies and guidelines for the collection, exchange, storage and retrieval of information) and quality standards (e.g., completeness, timeliness, consistency, accuracy of the data, etc.).
 The Quality Improvement Specialist will support the resolution of data quality challenges experienced by end users.